DynareJulia/Dynare.jl/doc/src/model-file/syntax-elements.md

 ```

 This required command declares the endogenous variables in the model.
-See `conv` for the syntax of *VAR\_NAME*
-and *MODEL\_EXPR*.
 Optionally it is possible to give a LaTeX name to the
 variable or, if it is nonstationary, provide information regarding its
 deflator.
 The variables in the list can be separated by spaces or by
 commas. `var` commands can appear several times in the file and Dynare
 will concatenate them.
-Dynare stores the list of declared parameters, in
-the order of declaration, in a column cell array `M_.endo_names`.

 *Options*